YakiQuiso/YakiQuiso/README.md

-- 👋 Hi, I’m @YakiQuiso, 17 y.o and music producer
+- 👋 Hi, I’m @YakiQuiso, 19 y.o and music producer
-- 👀 I’m interested in C++ software & game development
+- 👀 I’m interested in game and software development
-- 🌱 I’m currently learning C++ basics
+- 🌱 I’m currently learning GDscript/Godot
 - 💞️ I’m not looking to collaborate for now
-- 📫 How to reach me: email: guieamorim@protonmail.com | Discord: Yakiso Quiso#9414
+- 📫 How to reach me: email: guieamorim@protonmail.com | Discord: yakisoquiso